Chih-Che-Fang/MyBookStore2/docs/design.md

 1. Potential deadlock may happen
 2. Acquiring/releasing lock cause extra overhead and may hurt efficiency

 We finally chose Pessimistic Concurrency Control (Lock) since race condition happen too frequently when concurrent client > 5.
+By doing so, we skip starvation and re-run problems.
 It also makes the design simplier.
 Besides, since only catalog server use the lock, it is easy to skip deadlock problem.

 **Thread Pool V.S Dynamically Creating New Thread**
 To handle client HTTP requests, we can choose either to launch a new thread every time or use the existing thread pool to allocate thread to message processing task.
 The pros of Thread Pool is: